shriku-o/Spotify_Genre_Analysis/README.md

 <iframe src="assets/danceability_distribution.html" width="800" height="600" frameborder="0"></iframe>

-* **Interpretation:** The danceability distribution shows a slightly left-skewed bell curve centered roughly around 0.6.
+The danceability distribution shows a slightly left-skewed bell curve centered roughly around 0.6.
 This indicates that a majority of the tracks in the dataset maintain a moderate-to-high danceability rating, with very few tracks falling below 0.2.

 <iframe src="assets/energy_distribution.html" width="800" height="600" frameborder="0"></iframe>

-* **Interpretation:** The energy distribution shows a distinct left-skew, revealing that streaming platforms host a high concentration of high-energy tracks.
+The energy distribution shows a distinct left-skew, revealing that streaming platforms host a high concentration of high-energy tracks.
 There is a notable spike approaching the 0.8 to 0.9 range, showing that high-intensity music heavily populates modern genres.

 ## Bivariate Analysis